fingerprintjs/fingerprint-pro-cloudfront-integration/CONTRIBUTING.md

 ### Code style

-The code style is controlled by [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
-Run to check that the code style is ok:
+Consistent code formatting is enforced by [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+To check your code, run:
 ```shell
 yarn lint
 ```